 Hairdressers for men practising the profession only incidentally or in addition to another profession are not subject to the obligation of professional qualification to practise on the condition that they intervene in communes less than 2 000 inhabitants.

-To go further Decree 97-558 of 29 May 1997 on conditions of access to the profession of hairdresser; Article 7 quater of Decree 98-247 of 2 April 1998 on artisanal qualification and the repertoire of trades
+For further information: Decree 97-558 of 29 May 1997 on conditions of access to the profession of hairdresser; Article 7 quater of Decree 98-247 of 2 April 1998 on artisanal qualification and the repertoire of trades

 b.
 Professional Qualifications - European Nationals (LPS or LE)